 The Museum of Bath Stone can be reached on foot, by bicycle, car, taxi or, by minibus and by bus.

 Walking: There are many ways in which to reach the museum by foot.
 The City of Bath is home to numerous footpaths and roads featuring pedestrian access, with Combe Down located in the south of the city.
-Here is where you will find the Museum of Bath Stone, as well as views across the Midford Valley and even Westbury White Horse on a clear day.
-Scroll down to find out more about Combe Down and how to make the most out of your visit.
+The Museum of Bath Stone is located in a scenic position with the Midford Valley and Horsecombe Vale nearby.
+Combe Down is a great destination for the beginning or end of your walk.

 Bicycle: If you wish to cycle to the museum, a bicycle rack is available for use just outside of the museum’s entrance doors.
 Alternatively, you may wish to make use of the E-scooter hire scheme in place across parts of the South West.
 Bikes can also be hired for a half day or whole day from several hire schemes across the city.